majd1239/Analysis-of-Employees-Reviews-of-Accenture/README.md

-# Analysis of Employees Reviews of Accenture Project
+# Analysis of Employees Reviews Accenture Project

 <b> Click on the link below to see the rendered visuals of the plots/graphs </b>